Job sharing explained

 How to apply for job sharing

-Where it has been agreed that posts can be job shared this should be stated in the advert.
+Where it has been agreed that posts can be job shared, this should be stated in the advert.
 Refusal to agree to a job share proposal from existing employees must be justified on operational grounds.
 The feasibility of operating the post as a job share should be considered by consulting with their Head of Department and with Human Resources before any decision is taken to advertise.
-Please refer to the Managers Checklist for flexible working requests and discussion with the appropriate HR Manager/Advisor.
+Please refer to the manager guidance) for flexible working requests and discussion with the appropriate HR Manager or Business Partner.

 Distribution of hours, duties and responsibilities

-The hours of each post will be agreed prior to the commencement of the job share and the total hours will not normally exceed the hours for a full time post.
+The hours of each post will be agreed before the job share starts, and the total hours will not normally exceed the hours for a full-time post.
 Job sharing is different from job splitting which occurs when a job is split into two separate jobs, requiring very little interaction.

 It is very important that there is an even balance of hours and an equality of responsibility between the two partners.
 Job sharing should not be agreed on a greater differential of hours than 60/40.
 An equal 50/50 split of hours is highly recommended to ensure that the responsibilities are divided and delivered equally.